 How I Store My Backpacking Electronics & Gadgets

-The method I use to carry and store my backpacking electronics and gadgets is very sophisticated, as you can see above.
-Much like duct tape and dental floss, the Ziploc bag is a critical piece of my gear.
-I’ve used it to store my electronics when backpacking for about 30 years, and I have yet to have any moisture issues or find a better storage sack.
+The method I use to carry and store my backpacking electronics and gadgets is very sophisticated, as you can see.
+Like duct tape and dental floss, the Ziploc bag is a critical piece of my gear.
+I’ve used it to store my electronics when backpacking for about 30 years, and I have yet to have any moisture issues or find a better or less expensive storage sack.

 Final Thoughts on Backpacking Electronics and Gadgets

-I carry less electronics than some and more than others.
-My battery is a little on the heavier side, but I like the freedom it provides.
-Many of my other rechargeable electronics are dependent on my battery so it is important it be dependable and robust.
+I carry fewer electronics than some and more than others.
+My battery is a little heavier, but I like its freedom.
+Many of my other rechargeable electronics depend on my battery, so it is important the battery be dependable and durable.

-Cold weather will affect the life of the charge in any of your rechargeable electronics.
+Cold weather will affect the charge life of any of your rechargeable electronics.
 I often put my electronics bag in my sleeping bag or under my quilt if temperatures drop below 40 degrees.

 You can text on your InReach Mini via your cell phone.
 They connect through Bluetooth.
-The numbers you text do not have to be already set up.
+The numbers in your text do not have to be already set up.

-If I use all of my electronics only when needed and am conscious of not leaving them turned on unnecessarily, the battery lasts for approximately seven days.
+If I use my electronics only when needed and am conscious of not leaving them turned on unnecessarily, the battery lasts approximately seven days.